olarewajuakeemope/bc-library-application/README.md

 # bc-library-application
 Final project for Andela bootcamp 20

-## This is a Library Application for a local Library.
-It is built using the following technologies:
+This is a Library Application for a local Library.

+##  Technologies used include the following:
 1. Nodejs Express module to handle the application's routing.
 2. Mongoose DB is used to store the application's data.
 3. Material Design Lite (MDL) is used to design the application's interface.